bd/twidor/README.md

 A chord is formed by pressing several keys together, like playing a "chord" on a piano.

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_chord_map.png"
-width="30%" align="right"> Each small 4x3 array shows letters sent by two-key chords.
+width="30%" align="right"> Each small 4x3 array shows letters sent by two keys pressed simultaneously.
 The orientation mirrors that of the larger 4x3 array: one row for each finger, and green/blue/red for left, middle and right columns.

 The first key of the chord is the large key to the immediate left.